learnrelay/learnrelay/content/connections/what-is-a-connection.md

 > Remember that inside the `ListPage` component, we will have access to `viewer` that contains the `allPokemons` object which in turn contains the `edges` array.

-* Actually display all the Pokemons by mapping over `this.props.viewer.allPokemons.edges` and fill the props `key` and `pokemon` with the `node` field of each edge.
+* Actually display all the Pokemons by mapping over `this.props.viewer.allPokemons.edges`.
+Use the `PokemonPreview` container and fill the props `key` and `pokemon` with the `node` field of each edge.